scorelab/TrackPal/README.md

 **Note : This document currently only supports for Android. iOS document will be available soon after the iOS build.**

-*1. Fork the original repository and use your own branch for your developments.
-To contribute for the original project, use master branch.*
+_1. Fork the original repository and use your own branch for your developments.
+To contribute for the original project, use master branch._

     `git clone https://github.com/scorelab/TrackPal.git`

-*2. Install npm packages
+_2. Install npm packages
-    open a terminal or cmd and,*
+open a terminal or cmd and,_

     `npm install`

-*3. Follow the most relevant link to config the project with respect to your needs.*
+_3. Follow the most relevant link to config the project with respect to your needs._

 ### 🚀 [For Developers](./docs/developer.md)

 ### 📟 [For Users](./docs/user.md)

+\*4.
+Before run the project you migh want to run this command.

+    `npx jetify`

-*4. Run the project
+_5. Run the project
 If you config all those dependencies your are now free to run the application in your android device.
-Paste the following command in the terminal.*
+Paste the following command in the terminal._

     `react-native run-android`